-31.9 PICkit 3 In-Circuit Debugger/ Programmer
+31.10 PICkit 3 In-Circuit Debugger/ Programmer and PICkit 3 Debug Express

-The MPLAB PICkit 3 allows debugging and programming of PIC and dsPIC Flash microcontrollers at a most affordable price point using the powerful graphical user interface of the MPLAB IDE.
-The MPLAB PICkit 3 is connected to the design engineer's PC using a full-speed USB interface and can be connected to the target via a Microchip debug (RJ-11) connector (compatible with MPLAB ICD 3 and MPLAB REAL ICE).
-The connector uses two device I/O pins and the Reset line to implement in-circuit debugging and In-Circuit Serial ProgrammingTM (ICSPTM).
+The MPLAB PICkit 3 allows debugging and programming of PIC[®] and dsPIC[®] Flash microcontrollers at a most affordable price point using the powerful graphical user interface of the MPLAB Integrated Development Environment (IDE).
+The MPLAB PICkit 3 is connected to the design engineer's PC using a full speed USB interface and can be connected to the target via an Microchip debug (RJ-11) connector (compatible with MPLAB ICD 3 and MPLAB REAL ICE).
+The connector uses two device I/O pins and the reset line to implement in-circuit debugging and In-Circuit Serial Programming[TM].